EslamElMeniawy/Android-Material-Transitions/README.md

-# Android Shared Axis Transitions
+# Android Material Transitions
-Applying material shared axis transitions to sample Android project using Kotlin and navigation component
+Applying material transitions to sample Android project using Kotlin and navigation component